Dealazer/Arionum-Miner-GPU-Cryptogone/faq.md

 Yes you can run any other CPU miner at the same time, just make sure it doesn not uses 100% of your CPU (leave 1 or 2 cores for arionum-pu-miner)
 If you use a combined cpu / gpu miner like Ariominer it is recommended to configure it to not mine with GPU (``--gpu-intensity 0``).
-If you want to use Ariominer to mine CPU blocks with your GPU in parallel of arionum-gpu-miner then reduce the -b value to free some GPU memory for it)
+If you ever want to use Ariominer to mine CPU blocks with your GPU in parallel of arionum-gpu-miner then reduce the -b value to free some GPU memory for it)

-## Will you implement GPU mining of CPU blocks ?
+## Can I solo mine with arionum-gpu-miner ?

-Yes, but not ETA for now, I will release it when ready, no need to ping me about this on Discord or other social networks.
+The only way to solo mine for now is by using https://aro.hashpi.com/ (which is currently not working) But be aware that because of the 1% fee, there is 1 chance on 100 that your block reward will be taken as fees I have plans to implement proper solo mining to your own node and with a better fee system in the future.

 ## What happened with the Arionum fork ?